20lives/dmote/doc/options-main.md

 ###### Parameter `surface-range`

-The vertical range of the heightmap.
-Whatever values are in the heightmap will be normalized to this scale.
+The vertical range of the upper surface.
+Whatever values are in a heightmap will be normalized to this scale.

 ###### Parameter `lip-to-surface`